alusvedejs/alusvedejs_mybb/README.md

 This template takes up to 30 minutes to complete.

+When Stack is created Url for the new website can be found in stack outputs.
+1. Select the stack.
+2. Click on the Outputs tab.
+3. Find Value for "LoadBalancerURL" Key.

 #### Using AWS CLI

 CLI method is more simple but it requires you to install and configre AWS CLI on your client machine.
 Before starting steps below make sure to: